syncfusion-content/typescript-docs/TypeScript/Chart/Chart-Types.md

 ## Box and Whisker Chart

-To render a Box and Whisker Chart, set the series [`type`](../api/ejchart.html#members:series-type) as **"boxandwhisker"**.
+To render a Box and Whisker Chart, set the series [`type`](../api/ejchart.html#members:series-type) as **"boxAndWhisker"**.
 Box and Whisker chart requires 2 fields (x and y) to plot a segment.
-The feild y requires n number of data or it should  contains minimum of five values to plot a segment.
+The field y requires n number of data or it should  contains minimum of five values to plot a segment.

 {% highlight javascript %}